Magzzie/Mission-to-Mars/README.md

 - Once we had all the data, we needed a place to store it, such as a nonstructural database. <br>
 Instead of using a SQL database with its structural rules, we would use a NoSQL database, MongoDB.
 Because the data pulled from the internet comes in many different forms; it’s not always in the neat and tidy tables that SQL requires. <br>
 - Mongo was designed as a document-based database which suits ou needs a bit better since we would be downloading tables, but also paragraphs and images.<br>
+- To put it all together in a web application of her own, we would need to use Flask. <br>
+- Flask is a web framework that allows her to create a web application using Python and then customize it with HTML and CSS. <br>
+- Our client had also requested we create a portfolio to showcase the projecta as she plans to add a link to her portfolio on her resume, so we would use Bootstrap to give it extra polish.<br>

 ## Results